Bloomington Truck Accident Lawyers

 Injuries That May Require Long-Term Medical Care

 Truck accidents often result in injuries that are serious or life-changing:

 - Bone fractures

 If you have suffered severe injuries from a truck accident, our attorneys are prepared to help.

 Contact a Bloomington Truck Accident Lawyer

-Our legal team has been representing accident victims in Bloomington for more than two decades, recovering more than $150 million in compensation.
+Our legal team has been representing accident victims in Bloomington for more than two decades, recovering $300 million in compensation.

 We can answer your legal questions in a free consultation and determine if you may be eligible to pursue compensation for the damages you have suffered.
 When you set up a consultation at TSR Injury Law, there are no out-of-pocket costs for you.
 The initial consultation is a free and confidential discussion about your claim.

 We accept truck accident injury claims on a contingency basis, and we charge no upfront legal fees if we represent you.
-We are not paid unless our clients recieve compensation.
+We are not paid unless our clients receive compensation.

 Our office in Minneapolis is located at 7760 France Ave South, just six minutes from M Health Fairview Southdale Hospital.
 You can also call us or reach us online 24/7.